-There was one member of the Pension Fund Investment Sub-Committee and the Staff and Pensions Committee who was in receipt of pension benefits from the Warwickshire Pension Fund.
+There are no members of the Pension Fund Investment Sub-Committee and the Staff and Pensions Committee who were in receipt of pension benefits from the Warwickshire Pension Fund during the year.

-There are two members of the Local Pension Board who are active members of the Warwickshire Pension Fund and one active pensioner.
+There are four members of the Local Pension Board who are active members of the Warwickshire Pension Fund and one active pensioner.